HKUST-NISL/GazeVehicle/README.md

 3. Analyze mouth status and estimate eye gaze to control the robot

+   - Eye gaze is to control the moving direction.
+      - look down to move backword
+   - Start moving by open your mouth or push space key

 ```
 # use mouth and eyes to send the comand
 python script/eye_command_node.py